onware/challenge/Challenge.md

 * The Git graph icon in the feature bar on the left is used to commit changes to your repository.
     * **Important**: you must commit and push your changes in order for them to be saved and shareable
 * To run the project, use the Run and Debug feature (Play symbol with bug icon) in the bar on the left.
+  * To open the app, use the "Ports" tab in the panel below.
+You will have to do this twice - the first request for the backend, and after the front-end is automatically launched, the front-end.
 * The doubled document icon in the bar on the left is the file tree.
 * The search icon in the bar on the left is a full-project text search.
 * To collapse the sidebar, click on any icon twice.